-Lily Cole spends her time on art and activism.
-As an advocate for sociopolitical and environmental issues, Lily has employed technology, writing, filmmaking and public speaking as means to build awareness and encourage dialogue.
+As an advocate for sociopolitical and environmental issues, Lily Cole has employed technology, writing, filmmaking and public speaking as means to build awareness and encourage dialogue.
 Lily was awarded a First Class BA in History of Art from Cambridge University in 2011.
 In 2013 she co-founded Impossible.com: a technology company that uses technology to solve social and environmental problems.
 Lily has spoken at Davos, Google's Zeitgeist, Wired and Web Summit, was an affiliate at the Berkman Center at Harvard University, and holds an Honorary Doctor of Letters from GCU.
-Lily is a patron of the EJF and has worked significantly with WWF.
-She writes often for national and international press.
-'Impossible Utopias', originally is Lily's first book.
+Lily is a patron of the Environmental Justice Foundation and has worked with the World Land Trust and WWF.
+She writes for national and international press.
+'Impossible Utopias' is Lily's first book.

 Lily has worked with notable photographers and artists from Steven Meisel to Gilliam Wearing.
 She was the youngest model to appear on the cover of British Vogue, and was listed by French Vogue as one of the top 30 models of the 2000s.
 Lily began working as an actress when she was 6 years old, then returned to film when she was 16 in Marilyn Manson’s adaptation of Alice in Wonderland.
 In 2009 she played the female lead in Terry Gilliam’s The Imaginarium of Dr Parnassus.
-Since then she has made over fifteen films with directors including Sally Potter, Shekhar Kapur, Roland Joffe, Mary Harron and Rian Johnson; performed at the Globe theatre and The Old Vic theatre.
-Lily wrote and presented a six-part TV series on contemporary art for Sky Arts, shoots photography and has directed several short films.
+Since then she has made over fifteen films with directors including Sally Potter, Shekhar Kapur, Roland Joffe, Mary Harron and Rian Johnson; performed at the Globe theatre, The Old Vic theatre and Trafalgar Studios.
+Lily has written and presented several documentaries, shoots photography and has directed several short films.